lorinkoz/talk-pyladiesmun22-uris/slides.md

 --

-- Big redesign was already done, it was just a matter of ajusting here and there
+- Big redesign was already done, it was a matter of ajusting here and there

 --